Top tips for choosing private health insurance

 6. Adjust your private health to make it more affordable

-You can usually tweak aspects of your private health insurance to make your insurance premium more affordable.
+You can usually tweak aspects of your private health insurance to make your health insurance premium more affordable.
 Consider the following:

 7. Are you covered if you need an ambulance?